 Kamada made his full Bundesliga debut against Freiburg on Matchday 1 of 2017/18, but was restricted to just two further top-flight outings, in part due to the burgeoning 'magic triangle' of Sebastien Haller, Luka Jovic and Ante Rebic.
 The trio shared 68 per cent of Eintracht’s 60 Bundesliga goals the following campaign, which Kamada spent on loan in Belgium’s Jupiler Pro League with Sint-Truidense.

-The rising Samurai Blue star - rated 73 with a potential of 79 on EA Sports' FIFA 20 - opened his Japan account at the third time of asking in the 6-0 drubbing of Mongolia in 2022 FIFA World Cup qualifying, and topped up his tally with assists against Borussia Dortmund and Borussia Mönchengladbach, as well as Standard Liege in the Europa League.
-His Arsenal double on 28 November 2019 was the second of his career.
+The Samurai Blue star opened his Japan account at the third time of asking in the 6-0 drubbing of Mongolia in 2022 World Cup qualifying, and topped up his tally with assists against Borussia Dortmund and Borussia Mönchengladbach, as well as Standard Liege in the Europa League.
+His Arsenal double on 28 November 2019 was the second of his career, while his hat-trick in the 4-1 win over Salzburg was his first professional treble.

 Plays a bit like: Shinji Kagawa

-Kamada has more than just a passport in common with Dortmund cult hero, Shinji Kagawa.
+Kamada has more than just a passport in common with Dortmund cult hero Kagawa.
 He’s got a few inches on his Japanese countryman, but plays in the pocket behind the striker with the self-same industry and creativity that made two-time Bundesliga winner Kagawa such a hot commodity.

 Did you know?